PedroACaldeira/gspn_framework_package/README.md

 ## Standalone version usage
 Before running the example for the standalone version, you should change the "project_path" in the example JSON input file (gspn_execution_input.json) because that path is set to my computer and it will not work in yours.
 After doing so, you can either run the full standalone version (visualization + execution) or simply the execution module.
-An important note to take is that since the used GSPN has no immediate transitions, "places_tuple" and "policy_dictionary" are not considered.
+An important note to take is that since the GSPN used on the example JSON input file has no immediate transitions, "places_tuple" and "policy_dictionary" are not used.
 However, those values are set for illustrative reasons.
-THe input file uses a very simple GSPN with three places and two exponential transitions.
+THh input file uses a very simple GSPN with three places and two exponential transitions.
 The functions used are also very simple as well (they only print a message into the terminal).

 In order to run the full standalone version, all you need to do is run the following command inside gspn_framework_package/common/src/gspn_framework_package/:
 ```sh